5eraph/ts/README.md

 # TS - Ticket System TON Smart Contract

-### TON Stage 2 Note

-Looks like bot does not support submitting secondary project, but project guidelines allows submissions of two.
-Here is the second [SW](https://github.com/5eraph/sw).

 ## Scenario

 Ticket sales of big events are often affected by malicious actors counterfeiting tickets therefore stealing from customers and complicating the ticket verification process.